rx0a/Account-Shredder/README.md

 # Event Tracker Project

 Many companies use [dark patterns](https://www.darkpatterns.org/) to make it difficult to find how to delete your account.
-This application helps users navigate through the dark patterns to help them delete their accounts.
+This application helps users navigate through the dark patterns and allows them to easily remove their unwanted accounts from a variety of websites.

 ## Overview